JonGretar/erlang_user_utilities/README.markdown

-My fork of Jon Gretar's Erlang User Utilities.
+A collection of handy user utilities for the Erlang shell.
 Read [this blog post](http://medevyoujane.com/blog/2010/1/3/erlang-quick-tip-the-user_default-module.html) for background.

     sync()              %   compiles all files in Emakefile and load into current shell reload()            %   reload loaded modules